is cuddling good for sleep?

 The release of oxytocin that occurs with cuddling blocks cortisol, the so-called “stress hormone,” from flooding the body.
 This can lead to a peaceful night of sleep during testing times.

 Climbing into bed at the end of the night, when you’re otherwise alone with your thoughts, can lead to spikes in stress and anxiety.
-Tempering this by cuddling at bedtime means you’re much likelier to fall asleep and face your problems feeling refreshed in the morning.

 Lower Blood Pressure

-Hypertension and insomnia often go hand in hand and form a vicious circle.
-If your blood pressure is high, you’ll likely struggle to relax enough to fall asleep, and lack of sufficient sleep leads to sharp increases in blood pressure.
+If your blood pressure is high (hypertension), you’ll likely struggle to relax enough to fall asleep, while a lack of sleep leads to higher blood pressure.

-This can be avoided by engaging in cuddling at bedtime.
 The comforting feeling of a partner’s presence will slow down the heart and lull you into a welcome and gentle sleep, enhancing the likelihood of a steady heart rate the following day.

-Blocking Pain Signals
+Blocks Pain Signals

 Another welcome influence of oxytocin is blocking pain receptors in the body.